Bruno-Lages/christmas-lights/README.md

 <a name="about"></a>
 ## 💻 About the application
 Christmas lights is an application where the user can simulate the effect of a string of rippling lights, similar to the ones displayed during the Christmas Holidays.
+You can check the result <a href="https://bruno-lages.github.io/christmas-lights/">here</a>.

 <a name="features"></a>
 ## ⚙️ Features